micache/FindMovies/README.md

 ## 4. Installation

 ### Requirements
-To use Trivix, you must have the following installed
+To use this app, you must have the following installed
 - python >= 3.11.9
 - streamlit
 - tensorflow